rich-at-thinkful/slides-engine/slides/fe-06.2-advance-rendering-testing/07-assignments/content.md

     * If the hobbies list is empty, you should display nothing for hobbies.
     * If the dailyActivities list is empty, you should display nothing for the schedule.
     * Style the components using inline styling and/or CSS files.
 It does not need to match the appearance of the example image, but should have a reasonable layout.
-    * Include a snapshot test for each component.